 Hot milk and rum with honey and turmeric

 - 300 ml whole milk

 - 1 tsp honey

 - 50 ml rum

-Pour the milk into a saucepan and set it on medium heat.
+- Add the milk to a saucepan and set on medium heat.
 Stir in the honey and turmeric powder as the milk warms up.
-Remove the milk from the heat before it reaches boiling temperature, as you want it warm but not piping hot.
+Remove the milk from the heat just before it reaches boiling temperature.